arcus-azure/arcus.webapi/docs/preview/03-Features/logging-azure-functions.md

 To send the logging information to Application Insights, see [this user guide](https://observability.arcus-azure.net/Guidance/use-with-dotnet-and-functions).

+> ⚠ The functionality explained here is only available for Azure Functions that are isolated.
+It is not available for Azure Functions that are running in-process.
+For more information on the difference, see [Microsoft's documentation](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide).

 ## Installation
 These features require to install our NuGet package